CenterForSpatialResearch/conflict_urbanism_sp2021/_posts/2021-04-18-brustlein.md

 Now we will take a closer look at the intersection in question 38th and Chicago.

 “The most effective areas for the Bancroft Neighborhood Association to consider implementing the physical change aspect of CPTED would be the commercial areas in and around the neighborhood.
 CPTED techniques should be implemented at the intersection of 38th and Chicago and at the Bloomington Avenue strip mall.
 A survey of residents has indicated that these are the areas that residents feel are most unsafe.
 Because there is little evidence to suggest that CPTED has an impact on crime rates, it should not be expected that the crime rate itself will drop significantly in these areas.”

-A report prepared for the Bancroft Neighborhood Association (BNA) Funded by, Neighborhood Planning for Community Revitalization (NPCR) with support from the Center for Urban and Regional Affairs (CURA) Minneapolis, Minnesota
-March, 1996

-Crime Prevention Through Environmental Design in the Bancroft Neighborhood  by Eric G. Phillips March, 1996

-“The areas they are most concerned about are on the peripheries of the neighborhood, most notably at the intersection of Chicago Avenue South and East 38th Street.
-Business owners also do not see crime as a large problem, although their customers, who sometimes come from all over the Twin Cities, do have negative perceptions about the area.
-One of the most frequently cited problems is absentee landlords who do not maintain their property.”
-Eric G. Phillips

-In 1996 a report was prepared for the Bancroft Neighborhood Association evaluating CPTED’s possible effectiveness in there community.
-Interestingly enough the report found that “many residents cited the intersection of Chicago Avenue and East 38th Street as an area they would feel uncomfortable being in at night.
-Yet the actual number of reported robberies that occurred in this area was quite low.
-Therefore efforts to combat vandalism and create more of an appearance of informal surveillance might be an effective means of reducing residents' fears about these areas.”
+(Phillips, 1996)